timosaarinen/nih-lang/README.md

 # NIH, a programming language

 - A next-generation programming language inspired by the subjective best of all the programming languages since Plankalkül.
-- Persistance with structured S-expression code - tabs and spaces are not stored unless quoted - "Ends the Tabs vs Spaces religious war once and for all".
+- Persistence with structured S-expression code - tabs and spaces are not stored unless quoted - "Ends the Tabs vs Spaces religious war once and for all".
 - HTML5/Web/Cloud What You See Is What You Get Integrated Development Environment (WYSIWYG IDE) the intended daily development platform - not included here.
 - "Batteries included" vision - package manager and build/test/lint/autoformat/CI/CD integrated into the language itself.
-- Benovalent dictatorship in language design by the author.
+- Benevolent dictatorship in language design, as determined by the author.
 Sorry, committees not allowed.
 Ever.
 Maybe.
 Strong Maybe.
 - Open-source, MIT license - "Monetizing a programming language directly is a folly".

 ## Inspirations (and Selective Not-Inspirations)